 Our best-selling model is the 17-base pair DNA double helix version first delivered in 2000 to Bell Labs in New Jersey.
 We’ve since shipped over 400 to major universities, museums, businesses & law firms around the world.
 It has even made at least one appearance in the TED lectures.
 It’s even made its way into a presidential press conference.

 Its greatest claim to fame is its appearance on TV’s The Big Bang Theory.
 The props department of the Big Bang Theory production company ordered 2 at the end of season 1 after the show had been renewed.
-They stacked them to produce the 34 base pair model you see now as part of the furnishings of Sheldon & Leonard’s apartment.
-It is presented below as a stereo pair for your viewing pleasure.
-A larger version of the Big Bang Theory DNA model can be seen at our website where it can also be purchased.
+They stacked them to produce the 34 base pair model seen as one of the furnishings in Sheldon & Leonard’s apartment.
+You can cross your eyes to see it in stereo.

+We think some of these models appeared in the original Law & Order but can’t recall the episode.
 Of course, it doesn’t end with Hollywood movies & TV.
 We have provided models for trade shows, corporate events, hospital fundraisers, training sessions & more.
-The picture above shows models of 6 street drugs we built for an NYPD drug awareness program.
+The picture below shows 6 street drugs we built for an NYPD drug awareness program.

 From the lower right going clockwise, you can see cocaine, THC, methamphetamine, ketamine, heroin & ecstasy (MDMA).